ZecHub/zechub/site/glossaryandzcashfaqs/faqs.md

 ## What is the difference between Zcash & other cryptocurrencies?

-Zcash is fundamentaly more private than other cryptocurrencies such as Bitcoin or Ethereum.
+Zcash is fundamentally more private than other cryptocurrencies such as Bitcoin or Ethereum.
 Zcash supports fast block times (75 seconds), low fees (default 0.0001 ZEC) and has regular upgrade schedules, which means this protocol is highly adaptable.
 A key feature is the optional privacy.
 Users are able to select whether a transaction is made on the Transparent or Shielded part of the blockchain.
 For more information see [here](https://bitzecbzc.github.io/blog/shielded-ecosystem/index.html)

 ## How is the Zcash protocol governed?